inRiver/augmenta-developer-documentation/docs/node-js/develop-node-js-custom-api-extension.md

 ![Augmenta API Swagger](../../screenshots/custom-api/custom-api-url-format.png)

-In this example, the URL to use would be `/api/custom/helloworld/api/hello/`, where the last segment `/api/hello/` is a catch-all route forwarded by the proxy to the Custom API.
+In this example, the URL to use would be `/api/custom/helloworld/api/hello`, where the last part of the path (`api/hello`) is a catch-all route forwarded by the proxy to the Custom API.

 ### Access Token Retrieval and Interacting with the Custom API